-Technical Artist from IO Interactive Joakim Mellergård talked a bit about the brilliant VFX in Hitman.
+Technical Artist from IOInteractive Joakim Mellergård gave a talk on brilliant VFX made for Hitman.

 My name is Joakim Mellergård.
 Since early years I had access to a computer with Monster Truck, Microsoft Paint and Age of Empires.
 The first time I wanted to make video games was after playing Operation Flashpoint: Cold War Crisis and Mafia 1 but that was soon forgotten.
 In high school, I studied music and also played in a band for a few years.
 It was fun, but it doesn’t require a genius to realize that one would have to be very lucky to be able to make a living out of it.